anandsagan/RoboND2_VM/writeup_template.md

 Using the rotation matrix only between Links 0 and 3 and the complete rotational matrix between the base_link and the end_effector, we can use the `inv` function to find the rotation matrix between Links 3 and 6.
 Finally, we can calculate `theta_4`, `theta_5`, and `theta_6`.

+To further improve the implementation of the IK_server code, we can try to optimize the planning code to include only key pointand to minimize any extra movement from the arm.

-And here's an image of the completed pick and place process:
+And here are some images of the completed pick and place process:
+![alt text][c1]
+![alt text][c2]
-![alt text][image3]
+![alt text][c3]